CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/02-explain-analyze.md

 ## Wrap Up

-With that we have a good enough foundation to move on and start takling real queries.
-If you want to play some more while you are here, you can again do a `select *` in your query and see what it does to the timing.
+With that we now have a good enough foundation to move on and start working with real queries.
+If you want to play some more while you are here, you can again do a `select event_id...` in your query and see what it does to the timing.
 Now let's move on to doing some more interesting queries.